by Nataliya Melnyk, Marketer at Amy – Amy | Human potential platform

 If you face low employee engagement in career planning, you can introduce microlearning and career planning tools to boost participation.
 As an L&D manager, you might use data from learning platforms like Amy to suggest personalized learning paths for employees.

-Turn goals into reality
+Turn goals into reality with Amy

 Goals need structure to come to life.
 Otherwise, they often stay out of reach or in the ‘maybe someday’ pile.
 A defined, thorough career plan benefits both individuals and organizations.
 For employees, it provides clarity and purpose.
 For managers, it promotes a supportive environment where talent can thrive.
 While employees take ownership of their aspirations, HR and L&D managers give tools and resources to turn those aspirations into achievements.